ShengHuaWu/Schedule/README.md

 ![SimpleAPI](https://github.com/ShengHuaWu/Schedule/blob/master/Resources/SimpleAPI.png)

 Since I only allow my app to query the data from my server, I need some initial data before implementing the app.
-Copy and paste the Simple API into the address bar of any browser.
-This will open the GraphQL Playground and it allows me to create the initial data.
+Copy and paste the Simple API into the address bar of any browser and this will open the GraphQL Playground and it allows me to create the initial data.
 Write the following three functions and use the play button to create classes, teachers, and students.
 ```
 mutation createClass {